MicroByre/public-assessments/uiux/README.md

 ## Project setup

+### Setup python

-You should have your favorite python environment.
-We recommend using [miniconda](https://docs.conda.io/en/latest/miniconda.html) if you do not already have a python 3.10+ environment.
+You should use your favorite python environment.
+We recommend using [miniconda](https://docs.conda.io/en/latest/miniconda.html) if you do not already have a python 3.11+ environment.

 Setup your environment: